eClass and Canvas Support

 Recommended practices:

-• Multiple SEM sessions may be created for different exam windows or accomodations.
+• Multiple SEM sessions may be created within the same module link for different exam windows or accommodations.
+Each sessions should have unique names for diverting the flow of attempts (e.g. image below):

 Different names for different sections

-• A single SEM session is best not to exceed 600 students as any more may result in slower load times when proctoring.
+• Single SEM sessions should not to exceed 600 students as any more than this may result in slower load times when using the proctoring view.

-Click here to learn more about the student experience with SEM
+Click here to view learn more about the student experience with SEM.

 (0 vote(s))